 The majority of the Company's investments comprise cash and fixed income securities.
 The fair value of the Company's investments is inversely correlated to movements in interest rates.
-If interest rates fall, the fair value of the Company's fixed income securities tends to rise and vice versa.
+If interest rates fall, the fair value of the Company's fixed income securities rises and vice versa.